OctopusDeploy/blog/blog/2019-10/getting-started-with-powershell-dsc/index.md

 ## Summary

-This post gives you some basic information on how to get started using PowerShell DSC as well as how to detect and optionally automatically correct drift.
-For an example of the mentioned hybrid approach, refer to my other [blog post](https://octopus.com/blog/powershelldsc-as-template) where we configure PowerShell DSC to deploy like an application.
+This blog post tutorial gives you some basic information on how to get started using PowerShell DSC as well as how to detect and optionally automatically correct drift.
+For an example of the mentioned hybrid approach, refer to this [post](https://octopus.com/blog/powershelldsc-as-template) in the series, where we configure PowerShell DSC to deploy like an application.